paulpaulperlas/ai-badword-scanner/README.md

-# AI BadWord Scanner (German)
+# AI BadWord Scanner (German and Englisch)

-A lightweight Java library that validates **German text** using an external AI API.
+A lightweight Java library that validates **German or Englisch text** using an external AI API.
 It detects profanity, toxicity, and inappropriate content by analyzing the context, rather than just matching words against a list.

-> 🇩🇪 **Note:** This library is currently optimized for the **German language**.
+> DE/EN **Note:** This library is currently optimized for the **German and Englisch language**, but it might work with others two.
+If you want to try use EN.

 ## Features